-These delicious curried lentil hand pies are made of a delicious vegetable and lentil stuffing encased inside flaky filo pastry.
+These delicious vegan curried lentil hand pies are made of a vegetable and lentil stuffing encased inside flaky filo pastry.
 It’s an easy recipe, and sure to please both kids and adults.
 We especially love this for a lunchbox meal.

 These Curried Lentil Hand Pies, with their crispy, crackling, golden crust and creamy, meaty, spicy lentil filling, are all about healthy comfort.
 And if you thought that term was an oxymoron, well, you’d better think again.

 You know I’m always looking for easy recipes I can make on a weeknight and brown bag to work the next day.
 With this recipe, I not only found ease and convenience, but also kid-friendly, indulgent, and downright decadent.
 In fact, try this in your lunchbox and then come back and tell me how you — or your kid — couldn’t wait all morning for lunchtime.

 To make my vegan Curried Lentil Hand Pies easy and foolproof, I used phyllo dough.
 Phyllo, used to make baklava and spanakopita and all of those decadent Middle Eastern pastries, is usually fat-free and makes a crispy crust each time, guaranteed.
 If you’re someone who has balked from using phyllo, this is the perfect recipe to break free of that fear.
 Despite all the instructions that go into using phyllo, it really is rather easy to handle because it is forgiving of small mistakes.
 Tore a sheet?
 Don’t worry, just patch it and move right on to layer it with another one.
 No one will know the difference.